kabouzeid/Phonograph/README.md

-# gramophone
+# Gramophone
-material designed android music player
+A material designed music player for Android